 The standard recommendation is to choose three subjects, although four may be studied at the discretion of the Deputy Head – Teaching and Learning.

-The bespoke nature of the A Level programme at Plymouth College allows our pupils to be flexible in their selection.
-Classes are small enough to allow personal attention and individual support but large enough for pupils to engage in lively debate where they can express themselves; share ideas and work together.
+The individual nature of the A Level programme at Plymouth College allows our students to be flexible in their selection.
+Classes are small enough to allow personal attention and individual support but large enough for students to engage in lively debate where they can express themselves, share ideas and work together.